openjdm/openjdm.github.io/book/political_decision_making.md

 ## Political elite decisions

-The judgments and decisions made by the political elite have a tremendous effect on the natural world and the overall well-being of our society.
+The judgments and decisions made by the political elite have a major effect on the natural world and the overall well-being of our society.
 The elite are a select group of individuals who hold a disproportionate amount of power over government legislation and foreign affairs.
 The elite are trained politicians that are seen as best